robinjagal/AES-and-text-steganography-implementation/README.md

-#AES and text steganography implementation using Python 3
+# AES and text steganography implementation in Python 3

 Run the run.exe file to encrypt or decrypt information to/from any docx file using a key.